marten-seemann/base-drafts/draft-ietf-quic-tls.md

   column is to be marked Yes.
 The TLS 1.3 Column is to include CH and EE.

-* TLS Exporter Label Registry {{!TLS-REGISTRIES}} - IANA is requested to register "EXPORTER-QUIC 0rtt" from {{zero-rtt-secrets}}; "EXPORTER-QUIC client 1rtt" and "EXPORTER-QUIC server 1-RTT" from {{one-rtt-secrets}}.
-The DTLS column is to be marked No.  The Recommended column is to be marked Yes.

 | Value | Error                     | Description           | Specification |
 |:------|:--------------------------|:----------------------|:--------------|